shamanec/GADS-Android-stream/README.md

 * Easy socket interface - directly sends JPEG encoded image data that can be consumed on the other end

 ## Starting the JPEG stream
-* Get the apk file from the releases or build the apk yourself
+* Download the latest apk file from the Github releases
-* Execute `adb install -r appname.apk`
+* Execute `adb install -r gads-stream.apk`
+1. Run from terminal
    * Give recording permissions with `adb shell appops set com.shamanec.stream PROJECT_MEDIA allow`
    * Start the stream app with `adb shell am start -n com.shamanec.stream/com.shamanec.stream.ScreenCaptureActivity`
    * To hide the transparent activity tap Home on the device or run `adb shell input keyevent KEYCODE_HOME`
+   * Forward the stream socket to the PC with `adb forward tcp:YOUR_PORT tcp:1991` or directly connect to it using the IP address of the device itself
+2. Run manually
+   * Find the GADS-Stream application on the device
+   * Start it
+   * Allow recording permissions
+   * Tap Home to hide the transparent activity that was loaded
    * Forward the stream socket to the PC with `adb forward tcp:YOUR_PORT tcp:1991` or directly connect to it using the IP address of the device itself

 ## Experimental instrumentation
 There is experimental control for devices through Android Instrumentation.
 It is implemented with an endlessly running UI test that starts a Websocket connection.
 On structured JSON message received by the Websocket, the Instrumentation can tap, swipe and type text on the device really fast.